mautrey17/burger/README.md

 6. [Questions](#Questions)

 ## Description
 This full stack web application allows users to create then devourburgers.
 A custom built ORM is used to update the MySQL database where the burgers are stored.
 Handlebars is used to dynamically generate the HTML page.
+Application is deployed at: https://burger-norm.herokuapp.com/

 ## Installation
 In order to install the application, follow these steps: